 - Supports you may need to finish training and begin employment, including transportation, clothing, and tools

-- Stipends of $50 per week during training, paid every 4 weeks based on attendance and participation
+- Stipends during training contingent on attendance and participation

 - Vocational training for in-demand jobs that match your abilities and interests